ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 To do this, we can use the ``input_draw_count`` key in a branches file.
-This key specifies an integer that represents the number of different simulations that will be run in parallel, each with a different draw of GBD results drawn uniformly from the number available.
-Below is a very simple branches file, containing only a mapping that dictates the number of draws to run.
+This key specifies an integer that represents the number of different simulations that will be run in parallel, each with a different draw of GBD results drawn uniformly from the number available, which is generally 1,000.
+Below is a very simple branches file containing only a mapping that dictates the number of draws to run.

 .. code-block:: yaml